juankafka/displaytypedesign/_projects/David_Udoh.markdown

 ## Funky Waka ##
 ### by David Udoh ###
 <br>
 Funky Waka is a 'funky', stylized serif typeface, inspired by the hand-painted transit and signage designs found in Lagos and Mombasa.
 The font captures the essence of the local visual culture, infusing elements of spontaneity and dynamic letterforms into its design.
-The term "Waka" in the name originates from the Nigerian pidgin word for "Walk.
+The term "Waka" in the name originates from the Nigerian pidgin word for "Walk."
 I thought it was a cool idea to include "waka" in the font's name because the design references are largely from photos I took while walking through the streets of Lagos and Mombasa.

 The typeface is still work in progress and is planned to support SSA languages and a stretch goal of varied weights.
 <br><br>